ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 I](#section-i-ball-cloth-interactions), the state of a ball is defined by its position, velocity, and angular velocity.

-Some of these we can bang out right away.
+Some of these I can bang out right away.
 Suppose the collision happens between $t = \tau$ and $t = \tau + dt$, keeping in mind instantaneity of the collision dictates that $dt$ is infinitesimally small.
 There is thus no amount of time for the balls to change position in the moments immediately before and after the collision.
 Therefore